Fall-Back/Filterability/README.md

 This is a bit of a departure for a Fall-Back repo.
 I may decide to move this elsewhere.

-The point of this tool is to allow a list of ordinary HTML 'items' to be filterable without having to use a large framwork or library.
+The point of this tool is to allow a list of ordinary HTML 'items' to be filterable without having to use a large framework or library.

 The HTML can be static or or come from a server.
 It doesn't matter.
-You just need to be able to include the script on the page and add the necessary attributes to your HMTL.
+You just need to be able to include the script on the page and add the necessary attributes to your HTML.

 The idea is that users will get a static list if the JS fails, but it will become filterable if it doesn't.